-The input/output connector on the DAP 800 includes digital-to-analog converter outputs.
+The input/output connector on the DAP 820 includes digital-to-analog converter outputs.
 Pins 27 and 28 are the outputs of DACO and DAC1, respectively.
 Pins 24 and 23 are the corresponding grounds.
 The digital-to-analog converters have voltage outputs with typical output impedances of 2 Ohms.
 These normally should drive high impedance inputs.
-The output current from each digital-to-analog converter output is rated at $\pm 5$ milliamps but it is recommended that this current not exceed $\pm 1$ milliamp.
+The output current from each digital-to-analog converter output is rated at ± 5 milliamps but it is recommended that this current not exceed ± 1 milliamp.

 Analog outputs are set to zero when the system is first powered on.
 When analog outputs are configured for unipolar mode, the outputs are set to half of the full scale range when the system is first powered on.
+When J32 is moved, the analog outputs at power-on may vary by up to 5 millivolts.